sigasi/sigasi_insights/content/vscode/faq.md

 SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
 ```

-### OutOfMemoryError: Java heap space
+### OutOfMemoryError: Java Heap Space

-If the Java heap space goes out of memory you will see a `java.lang.OutOfMemoryError: Java heap space` in the log.
+If Java runs out of memory, you will see a `java.lang.OutOfMemoryError: Java heap space` in the log.

 To avoid this, go to the settings (**Ctrl+Shift+P > Preferences: Open Settings (UI) > Sigasi**).
 Here you can set the **Sigasi > Server: Arguments**.
 Increase the value for `Xmx` to more than the default `3g`.